Last Updated: February 2026

 Your "About" section is prime real estate.
 Yet most people either:

 Let's cut the fluff.
 Your summary needs to tell your story in seconds, not minutes.
+Check our About section character limit guide to maximize this space.

 I've reviewed thousands of profiles.
 The worst offenders:

 Remember: clarity beats cleverness every time.
+A bad LinkedIn profile buries accomplishments in jargon.

 Ever seen a LinkedIn profile that looks like a 1999-era PowerPoint?
 Bare-bones and sad?